syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 ## Masked text editor

-In the Masked text editor, the `SfMaskedEntry` will be loaded and DataForm Masked text editor supports `PhoneNumber` and `CreditCard` data type property of [DataTypeAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.datatype?view=net-7.0).
+In the Masked text editor, the `SfMaskedEntry` will be loaded and DataForm Masked text editor supports the `PhoneNumber` and `CreditCard` data type property of [DataTypeAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.datatype?view=net-7.0).

 Also, to add a DataForm Masked text editor, register the editor as `DataFormEditorType.MaskedText` for the required property using the [RegisterEditor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.SfDataForm.html#Syncfusion_Maui_DataForm_SfDataForm_RegisterEditor_System_String_Syncfusion_Maui_DataForm_DataFormEditorType_) method.

 ![Masked text editor in .NET MAUI DataForm.](images/editors/dataform-masked-editor.png)

 #### Changing the  Masked text editor properties
-You can use `GenerateDataFormItem` event to change Masked text editor properties
+You can use the `GenerateDataFormItem` event to change Masked text editor properties

 {% tabs %}